Here are the five ways to make your money work for you:

 - Invest in the stock market and other financial instruments (e.g. equities, bonds, mutual funds, ETFs)

 - Invest in luxury goods (e.g. art, sports cars, whisky and wine, precious stones)

 - Invest directly in business (buy into a local business)

 - Invest in starting a business

 - Invest in yourself by developing your knowledge, skills and competencies.

-Do you want to make your money work for you?
+Have you been wondering how to make your money work for you?

 You work hard, you have squirreled away some money and you keep it in a savings account.
-Still, you know enough to know that your money is lazing about in the savings account.
-You are the only one working and this is not the way to get ahead in the money game.
+Still, you know enough to know that your money is lazing about and not doing much.
+You are the only one doing the heavy lifting and this is not the way to get ahead in the money game.

-Hence, the question is whether you can make you money up its game and start making some serious profit.
-Yes, your money can start doing some work and in this post I share five ways to achieve this.
-All ways to make your money work are about investing and I hope that the beginners would appreciate them.
+Hence, the question is how to make your money work for you, up its game and start making serious profit.
+Yes, your money can start doing some work and in this post I’ll tell you the ways of making your money work for you.
+These ways to make your money work are about investing and I hope the beginners would appreciate them.

 From anyone else this may be a tad patronising.
 Not me.